Hampshire county cricket team (pre-1864): Hambledon Club

-The origin of the Hambledon Club is lost and there is no definite knowledge of Hambledon cricket before 1756 when its team had gained sufficient repute to be capable of attempting three matches against Dartford, which had been a famous club since the 1720s if not earlier.
+The origin of the Hambledon Club is lost, and there is no definite knowledge of Hambledon cricket before 1756 when its team had gained sufficient repute to be capable of attempting three matches against Dartford, which had been a famous club since the 1720s if not earlier.
 It is not known when the Hambledon Club was founded and it seems likely that some kind of parish organisation was operating in 1756, although there may well have been a patron involved.

 The Sussex v Hampshire match in June 1766 is the earliest reference to Hampshire as an individual county team.
 Some historians believe it was at about this time that the club, as distinct from a parish organisation, was founded.
-Hampshire teams in the 18th century have first-class status.

 The Hambledon Club was in many respects a Hampshire county club for it organised Hampshire matches, although it was a multi-functional club and not dedicated to cricket alone.
-Its membership attracted large numbers of sporting gentry and it dominated the sport, both on and off the field, for about thirty years until the formation of Marylebone Cricket Club (MCC) in 1787.
+Its membership attracted large numbers of sporting gentry, and it dominated the sport, both on and off the field, for about thirty years until the formation of Marylebone Cricket Club (MCC) in 1787.
 Hambledon produced Hampshire players including batsman John Small and the two fast bowlers Thomas Brett and David Harris.

 19th century

-Following the demise of the Hambledon Club towards the end of the 18th century, Hampshire continued to be recognised as a first-class county team into the 19th century.
-After the 1828 season, Hampshire had long spells without any first-class matches until the county club was founded in 1864.
-The county played some first-class fixtures during 1842 to 1845 and one match versus MCC in 1861 but was otherwise outside cricket's mainstream through 1829 to 1863.
-Hampshire County Cricket Club was founded on 12 August 1863 and played its initial first-class match against Sussex at the Antelope Ground, Southampton on 7 and 8 July 1864.
+Following the demise of the Hambledon Club towards the end of the 18th century, Hampshire continued to be recognised as a major county team into the 19th century.
+After the 1828 season, Hampshire had long spells without any matches until the county club was founded in 1864.
+The county played some fixtures during 1842 to 1845, and one match versus Marylebone Cricket Club (MCC) in 1861, but was otherwise outside cricket's mainstream through 1829 to 1863.
+Hampshire County Cricket Club was founded on 12 August 1863 and played its first match against Sussex at the Antelope Ground, Southampton on 7 and 8 July 1864.